 Pact is an app that allows you to set health and fitness goals.
 It makes you lose money if you don’t stick to your goals.
 The app was built on the idea that people will stick to their goals for fear of losing money.

 On the other hand, a user is also rewarded for sticking to their regimen – something like $2 per goal (this money comes from other users who have failed!).
 All of this is interestingly tied together in a cool app that uses your fitness tracker for accurate results.

 Another app, Fronto (only for Android users) pays you to place adverts, articles, and products on your phone lock screen.
 You are paid for swiping left on your lock screen and following the advert.
 You earn money in Fronto points.
 Some 2500 points translate into $1.

 Business Idea: In order to make money for your business, you can use a similar idea – get money from businesses, sponsors and clients to help them create better products through your research, and expend some of that money on people who help you achieve your goals.
 It’s a win-win!
 Additionally, you could also add advertisements to your app for extra cash.

 So friends, as you must have also concluded, the future of apps is really, really bright.
-All kinds of businesses are using apps to make money, yes, but also, in turn helping us make our lives so much easier in a variety of ways.
+All kinds of businesses are using White Label App Builder’s to make money, yes, but also, in turn, helping us make our lives so much easier in a variety of ways.

 If the space would permit, I can go on and on about the awesome apps that are available to be used in literally all the possible conceivable areas of our lives.
 Every single day, businesses are creating new solutions for one or another important aspect of our lives.